NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **iridescenceThicknessMax** (float, GUI range [iridescenceThicknessMin, 2000.0], default 400)

     The maximum thickness of the thin-film layer given in nanometers.
 This is the value used for the iridescence thickness when no iridescenceThicknessTexture is given.
 Must be greater than iridescenceThicknessMin.
-(The GUI takes care to allow only valid values.)
+(The GUI takes care to allow only valid values).

 * **iridescenceThicknessTexture** (boolean)